jazzsun000/offering_searching/README.md

-We will use curl and post method to call the API in the documentation, but you can use whatever service you like.
+Launched another terminal under the offering_search_API folder, we will use curl and post method to call the API in the documentation, but you can use whatever service you like.

 Example request